Register today!

 Our curriculum is fully inclusive and accessible, incorporating tools for nonverbal learners such as communication boards and flip charts, ensuring everyone can engage.
 Interactive tools, anatomical models, and easy-to-understand graphics make learning comprehensive and accessible to all.

-the sexual identity continuum, from straight to gay, cis to trans, sexual to asexual, romantic to not romantic, and more.
+It would be wise to embrace the concept that adults who are developmentally disabled hit every spot on the sexual identity continuum, from straight to gay, cis to trans, sexual to asexual, romantic to not romantic, and more.
 Therefore, informing individuals about the gamut of sexual health and autonomy is essential if true inclusion is to be achieved.
 Most standard sex education curricula concentrate more on heterosexual aspects and on the negative aspects of sexuality (HIV, STDs, unwanted pregnancy, assault), without thorough coverage of identity or safety issues.

 - Kennedy Krieger Institute